 First, a bit on the terminology “worm” Strictly speaking, “worm” is an obsolete scientific biological classification.
 Linnaean taxonomy classified all non-arthropod invertebrates as “Vermes”, a classification we now know to be polyphyletic; that is, a grouping consisting of organisms that are in fact not closely related.

 Earthworms live all over the world, and in many places play an important role in the ecosystem by breaking down organic matter into compost form to be used by plants.
 There are over 1,800 species of worm considered earthworms, found on every continent except Antarctica.
 The United States, for example, has over 20 different native species of earthworms, and another 20 that have been introduced from Europe.
-They are part of the taxonomic group called annelids, which includes other creatures like leeches and some species of aquatic worms.
-They typical are constituted out of 100-150 individual segments and can range from a tiny 10mm long to a whopping 3m long.
+They are part of the taxonomic group called Annelids, which includes other creatures like leeches and some species of aquatic worms.
+Like flies, they are useful in the laboratory as they are numerous and easily raised.
+They typically are constituted out of 100-150 individual segments (called metamerisms) and can range from a tiny 10mm long to a whopping 3m long.
+The largest known earthworm in the world os the Australian Gippsland earthworm which routinely reaches lengths over 9 feet.

-Earthworms respirate through their skin, so once they “breathe” by absorbing oxygen through their outer layer, the aortic arches contract and pump oxygenated blood through the dorsal vessel.
-This pumping action is remarkably similar to the pumping action of a human heart.
+Earthworms lack lugs and respirate through their skin, so they “breathe” by absorbing oxygen through their outer layer of skin.
+Oxygen dissolves on the mucus that covers an earthworm’s outer skin, so earthworms must remain moist to respirate properly.
+One they “breathe” the aortic arches contract and pump oxygenated blood through the dorsal vessel.
+Once the oxygenated blood has been used, the waste product carbon dioxide diffuses out of the worm back into the environment.
+This pumping action of the aortic arches. is functionally similar to the pumping action of a human heart.
 Interestingly, earthworms regulate the activity of their aortic arches via their nervous system, unlike other invertebrates that use their muscles to regulate respiration.
 This makes the activity of an earthworm’s aortic arches more analogous to the activity of a human heart.
 Aortic arches only have one chamber though, so if one defines “heart” as having multiple chambers, then an earthworm has 0 hearts.
-Alternatively, if a “heart” is just an organ functionally similar to a human heart, then earthworms have up to 5 pairs of hearts (or 10 individual ones).
+Alternatively, if a “heart” is just an organ functionally similar to a human heart, then earthworms have up to 10 hearts (or 5 pairs of hearts).

 Earthworms play a crucial role in many ecological niches.
 They feed on organic matter and excrete a compost-like substance rich in nitrogen that plants use for nutrients.
+By digesting decaying organic material, they change the soil composition and introduce beneficial minerals and microbes.
 Earthworm populated soil has shown to have up to 5 times more available nitrogen, 7 times more phosphates, and 11 times more potassium than surrounding patches of soil (Brady & Weil, 2009).
-Their burrowing activity aerates and mixes soil, which makes it conducive for mineralization and root uptake.
+Their burrowing activity aerates and mixes soil, which makes it conducive for the mineralization and root uptake.
 Scientists have compared earthworm activity to that of pistons in a pump.
 Just as pistons in a pump circulate air through the pump, earthworm burrowing circulates air through the pump that is the soil.

 The soil benefits of earthworms are so well known that many farmers consider them welcome guests in their gardens and agricultural industries are familiar with the eco-friendly nature of earthworm activity.
 Given the need for future sustainable farming techniques, earthworms could play a valuable role in future farming efforts.
 In addition, earthworms serve as the base for many food chains and are fed on by birds, reptile and mammals alike.
 Earthworms play so many beneficial ecological roles that Charles Darwin wrote in 1881, “It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organised [sic] creatures” (pg.
 314).